forestryio/forestry.io/hugo/content/blog/up-and-running-with-hugo.md

 We'll be using [_Hugo Boilerplate_](https://github.com/forestryio/hugo-boilerplate "See Hugo Boilerplate on GitHub")_,_ a continuously maintained boilerplate project for Hugo sites.

 To get started, [download the Hugo Boilerplate](https://github.com/forestryio/hugo-boilerplate/archive/master.zip "Download from GitHub"), and unzip the archive somewhere on your computer.
-You'll also have to have [Node.js]() and [NPM](https://www.npmjs.com/) installed, just follow the instructions on [Node's download page](https://nodejs.org/en/download/).
+You'll also have to have [Node.js](https://nodejs.org) and [NPM](https://www.npmjs.com/) installed, just follow the instructions on [Node's download page](https://nodejs.org/en/download/).

 {{% tip %}}

 Already have a Hugo site?
-In that case, feel free to skip ahead to the [_Continuous Deployment with Forestry_](#continuous-deployment-with-forestry) section.
+In that case, feel free to skip ahead to the [Setting Up A Git Repository for CI & CD](#5-setting-up-a-git-repository-for-CI-CD) section.

 {{% /tip %}}